Jharkhand man spots village home on video call, reunites with family after 13 years | Entertainment

 ''My joy knows no bounds.
 I am ready to do anything to earn a livelihood here among my own people,'' an elated Dehri, who could barely speak his native language 'Maundo', told PTI in Hindi.

-Several members of his family made special offerings to Gods and celebrated his return, remaining witness to a fact that is often fictionalised in cinema and literary works.
+Several members of his family made special offerings to God and celebrated his return, remaining witness to a fact that is often fictionalised in cinema and literary works.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)